 Our Focus: HRS-AKI

-HRS-AKI is a serious and rapidly progressive complication of end-stage liver disease that may occur in patients with advanced liver disease and is believed to result from inadequate renal perfusion and intense renal vasoconstriction.
+Hepatorenal syndrome with acute kidney injury (HRS-AKI) is a serious and rapidly progressive complication of end-stage liver disease (ESLD) that may occur in patients with advanced liver disease and is believed to result from inadequate renal perfusion and intense renal vasoconstriction.
 While initially reversible, it can lead to irreversible renal failure if inadequately treated.

 Determination of the exact prevalence of HRS-AKI has been difficult, in part because the previously utilized diagnostic criteria for hepatorenal syndrome proved to be inadequate for diagnosing HRS-AKI.
 As a result, the diagnostic criteria for HRS-AKI have been updated to allow for better identification and treatment.
 Consequently, it is estimated that HRS-AKI impacts approximately 50,000 individuals in the United States per year and is associated with a mortality rate of more than 50 percent at 90 days following diagnosis.